ethankramer/ConwaysGameOfLife/README.md

   - If a cell has less than 2 "alive" neighbors, the cell is dead/"dies"
     - Represents underpopulation
-  - If a cell is dead, but has 3 alive neighbprs, it is "revived"/alive
+  - If a cell is dead, but has 3 alive neighbors, it is "revived"/alive
     - Represents reproduction
   - If a cell has more than 3 alive neighbors, the cell is dead/"dies"
     - Represents overpopulation